awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-summary.md

 Objects in the `errors` array contain the error code and message for manifest content errors\. ``

 The `error_line_indices` array contains the line numbers for each JSON Line in the training or test manifest that has an error\.
-For more information, see [Fixing Training Errors](tm-debugging-fixing-validation-errors.md)\.
+For more information, see [Fixing training errors](tm-debugging-fixing-validation-errors.md)\.

 ### errors<a name="tm-manifest-summary-errors"></a>